Mental Health and Parenting

-You should build a network of people on whom you can rely.
+It'd help if you built a network of people on whom you could rely.
 Tell them to know when you find things difficult to manage.
 Please share your thoughts with them.
-Ask for their support, whether it’s practical and emotional.
-You can ask for help getting the children to school or taking a doctor’s appointment.
+Ask for their support, whether it's practical or emotional.

 Make a routine and stick to it.

-Write down a proper routine of yourself as well as your family.
-Sticking to the routine of mealtimes and bedtimes can help you feel more grounded.
+Write down a proper routine for yourself as well as your family.
+Sticking to that routine of mealtimes and bedtimes can help you feel more grounded.
 It helps your children feel more guarded.
-It will also help people who are helping your family and can provide continuity and a sense of security.
+It will also help those who are helping your family and provide continuity and a sense of security.